TheJelmega/prog-lang/design/README.md

 ## 14.5.
 Operator scoping and use

 ```
-<operator-use> := 'op' 'use' <use-root> [ '.' '{' <operator> { ',' <operator> }* [ ',' ] '}' ]
+<operator-use> := 'op' 'use' <use-root> [ '.' '{' <name> { ',' <name> }* [ ',' ] '}' ]
 ```

 Operators have some special scoping rules, as they are not scoped relative to the module that contains them, but they are exclusivly at the global scope.
-Note that this only counts for operators and not their associated traits, as an `op trait` is a combined declaration of both operators in the global scope and their associated traits at the module scope.
+Only the actual operator set will be at a global level, but their respective traits will still be scoped like any other symbol.

-If a type implements multiple traits, which in their turn define the same operator, this will cause an ambiguous operator overload and will cause an error.
+Operators are imported using an `op use`, this will import all or specific operator sets from a given library into the global scope.
-In these cases, the relevant function associated with the wanted implementation of the operator needs to be called.
+An imported operator set will always import all of its operators.

-If multiple libraries are imported using an `op use`, this will cause a compiler error, only 1 version of each operator should be imported within the current scope, unless the operator is defined within the current library, as this will take priority over imported operators.
+If any of the imported operator set would result in a duplicate operator, defined by it's punctuation and operator type, it will result in an error.

 Unlike importing their associated traits, `op use`s are required to be within the main file of the library, i.e. in either the `main.xn` or `lib.xn` root, and must not be nested within a module in that file.
 One of the main purposes of this rule is to keep a consistent meaning of operators accross a library, i.e. avoiding a situation where an operator in 1 file has a different meaning than in another file, even if both are in the same library.

-The core operators will always be implicitly imported and cannot be overridden
+The core operators will be included by default via the core prelude.

 # 15. Precedence [↵](#tables-of-contents)